-It has been an exciting time for the Turing’s programme in data-centric engineering in partnership with the Lloyd’s Register Foundation.
-As the programme continues to develop, world-leading academic and major industrial partners are spearheading ground-breaking data science research that will be translated into major engineering solutions, leading to real world impact.
+As the data-centric engineering programme continues to develop, world-leading academic and major industrial partners are spearheading ground-breaking data science research that will be translated into major engineering solutions, leading to real world impact.

 Impact in 2021